StevenBlack/hackfest/readme.md

 # Hackfest 2023

-These are the notes for my [Hackfest 2023](https://hackfest.ca/) presentation on Friday October 13 2023 in Lévis, Québec.
+These are notes from my [Hackfest 2023](https://hackfest.ca/) presentation on Friday October 13 2023 in Lévis, Québec.

 The topic is presented in French.
-The title of the presentaton is "***Bitcoin: Cool et pas à peu près***" which is colloquial French for "***Bitcoin: Cool and not nearly***".
-Which means, in essence, *Bitcoin is pretty cool*.
+The title of the presentaton is "***Bitcoin: Cool et pas à peu près***" which is colloquial French for *Bitcoin is pretty cool*.

-The aim of the session is to explain Bitcoin while highlighting its cooler technical facets.
+The session's aim is to explain Bitcoin while highlighting some of its cooler technical facets.
 In 45 minutes or less.

 ## Session outline